liveryvideo/interactive-bridge/README.md

 # Livery Interactive

-Ex Machina Group Livery Interactive element.
+Ex Machina Group Livery Interactive SDK.

-This element can be used to communicate with Livery SDK's
+This can be used on a Livery interactive layer page.

-Please refer to (TBD) for complete documentation.
+Please refer to [docs.liveryvideo.com/interactive](https://docs.liveryvideo.com/interactive) for complete documentation.

 ## Installation